michull/ha-elternportal/README.md

     `school`   | School identifier (prefix of the official url: ________.eltern-portal.org) `username` | E-mail address of your account `password` | Password of your account

+# Dashboard

+The data of the sensor can be displayed on a dashboard with the help of markdown cards.
+See some examples [here](DASHBOARD.md)

 # Legal Notice